Euro 2020: Germany recreate Campo Bahia in Bavaria | DW | 10.06.2021

 Germany have moved into their base camp ahead of Euro 2020.
 Inspired by their location in Brazil for the 2014 World Cup, team manager Oliver Bierhoff wants the location's spirit to resonate.

 The small town of Herzogenaurach would be unknown were it not for Adidas and Puma.
-The famous division of the Dassler brothers led to the birthplace of two now world-renowned brands and both still have their headquarters here.
+The famous division of the Dassler brothers led to the birthplace of two now world-renowned brands and both still have their headquarters in the Bavarian town.

-This is also where Germany will call home for the next few weeks.
+This is also where Germany will call home for the next few weeks during the European Championships.
 Quite literally too given that their base camp is called "Home Ground."

 Adidas' main slogan is splashed across the outside of the building: "Impossible is nothing."
 Germany fans hoping to see or meet their sporting heroes might argue otherwise.
 The team are very much hidden away in Adidas' headquarters.
 High fences around the site have made it into a bubble.

-Players are tested every day, and journalists also have to have a negative test before the step on site.
+Players are tested for COVID-19 every day, and journalists also have to have a negative test before the step on site.

 "We are quite closed off, but at tournaments you are in a tunnel," team manager Oliver Bierhoff said.
 "It is good that we have this focus though, and we are rarely distracted.
 I see the tunnel perspective as a positive."